 Due to challenging financial circumstances, an increasing number of Canadians continue to work despite reaching the standard retirement age of 65.

-Unemployment rates have been increasing in Canada, so it comes as no surprise when I was asked: Can I collect EI when I retire?
+Unemployment rates have been increasing in Canada, so it comes as no surprise that I’m often asked: Can I collect EI when I retire?

 Plenty of complex variables can make a difference in whether or not you can qualify for pension plans and EI benefits during your retirement.
 I will unpack some of the factors surrounding the subject matter to give you a better idea.

 An important aspect to note here is that the Canada Employment Insurance Commission (CEIC) administers the EI program.
 The program provides both regular and special benefit payments.
 Workers have to contribute to the program through deductions from their salaries.